-Norica Ng, Singapore Office Manager, shared her experience supporting our Firm in APAC and how her role and our Firm has grown in the region.
+We caught up with Norica Ng, Singapore Office Manager, to chat about her experience supporting our Firm in APAC and how her role and our Firm has grown in the region.

 I was born and raised in Singapore.
 I went to RMIT University in Singapore and studied business and marketing.
 I love fashion, and I thought I’d end up in merchandising as a buyer or something similar.
 It turned out a little differently—my first job was in management consulting and now I work for a global asset manager.

 So, what does the Singapore Office Manager do?

 Other than trading or running a book, I’ve done almost everything.
 When I started at Point72 in Singapore in 2014, most teams didn’t have a local presence—there were no representatives for Operations, Human Resources, Facilities, or IT.
 I was everyone’s hands and legs.
 We had an outsourced IT vendor, so I would manage them or call the Hong Kong office to troubleshoot over the phone.
 The Singapore office has grown a lot since then!

 In 2014, the Singapore office consisted of 12 people, we’re more than 70 now.
 We’ve moved spaces twice and have grown almost every team.
 When I started, there was one person in Cubist, and now they have their own office in our building.

 In 2016, the Firm really started to focus on cohesion across all the Asia offices.
 That year we had our first Asia PM and analyst offsite, and I got to travel to Hong Kong to help with the event.
 It was a great time.
 We had a charity auction and the then-head of Singapore offered to shave his head as one of the auction items!
 I think Steve won the bidding, but I got to shave the volunteer’s head.

 I’m also the Community Ambassador and help plan office- and region-wide events for teams including HR, Campus Recruiting, and the Point72 Academy.